 This is a map of the range data we gathered, using a website called ttnmapper.org to render the results.

 This image represents the data we collected in a three hour boat ride, and is not the limit of this gateway.

-This October 12th, we hosted a Build-a-Buoy Workshop as part of our ongoing Vermont Smart Water Initiative.
-We will began work rehabilitating a scientific buoy and fitting it with a variety of sensors to connect to our LoRaWAN radio.
+In October 2019, we hosted a Build-a-Buoy Workshop as part of our ongoing Vermont Smart Water Initiative.
+We began work rehabilitating a scientific buoy and fitting it with a variety of sensors to connect to a LoRaWAN radio.
 We plan on getting it out into the lake after the thaw in the spring.